Stabilising autopolyploid meiosis for enhanced yield

 Hybrid breeding has been one of the biggest contributors to yield increase of the last century.
 Hybrids are individuals which have genetically different parents, resulting in a “hybrid vigour” effect.
 This hybrid vigour effect can confer advantages over inbred parent lines in growth, yield, and resilience and tolerance to different types of environmental stresses, which is important for securing agricultural production in a changing climate.

-An even greater hybrid vigour effect is possible in autopolyploids, which can have up to four different copies of each chromosome, compared to diploids, which can only have up to two different copies of each chromosome.
+An even greater hybrid vigour effect is possible in autopolyploids, which can have up to four different copies of each chromosome, compared to diploids, which can have only up to two different copies of each chromosome.
 In effect, “double hybrids” can be made in autopolyploids, with up to four different parents contributing to hybrid vigour in a single individual.

 Challenges in Breeding